openedx/edx-documentation/en_us/install_operations/source/index.rst

 Installing, Configuring, and Running the Open edX Platform
 ###########################################################

-*Installing, Configuring, and Running the Open edX Platform* provides instructions for using your own instance of the Open edX Platform and associated applications.
+This guide provides instructions for using your own instance of the Open edX platform and associated applications.

 This document applies to the most recent version of the Open edX Platform; that is, it applies to the *master* branch of the edX Platform.